HectorGBoissier/CSC8566_IOT_Fall2022/RaspberryPi_Setup/RPI_OS_Setup.md

 - **Device**: RaspberryPi 4.
 Model B with 2GB RAM.
 - **Memory Card**: SanDisk Ultra 16GB micro SD.

-Before you begin this tutorial, you'll need to have a previously configured WiFi router to create a local portable network for your Raspberry Pi.
+Before you begin, you'll need to have a previously configured WiFi router to create a local portable network for your Raspberry Pi.
 If you need help setting up your personal travel router, you can follow the [Router Setup Tutorial](https://github.com/HectorGBoissier/CSC8566_IOT_Fall2022/tree/main/Setup_Router_Tutorial).

 ## Required Software